Traveling to Thailand during Covid-19: What you need to know before you go | NewsChannel 3-12

 Masks are mandated at all times in public, both indoors and out, while temperature checks are the norm.

-Bars in Bangkok remain closed, while restaurants have had their operating hours shortened and are forbidden from serving alcohol.
+The government has recently lifted restrictions imposed during the second wave in late December.

+Bangkok bars were permitted to reopen on February 22, though they have to close by 11 p.m.
+Restaurants are allowed to serve alcohol again as well.
 Theme parks, museums and fitness centers are permitted to open.

 Most beaches and national parks remain open, though some have imposed restrictions.